Label84/laravel-mailviewer/README.md

 - till=
 - around=

 The 'to', 'cc' and 'bcc' query parameters only accept 1 email address.

-For the 'notification' parameter you only need to paste the class basename (ie. \Illuminate\Auth\Notifications\VerifyEmail = VerifyEmail).
+The 'notification' parameter only requires the class basename (ie. \Illuminate\Auth\Notifications\VerifyEmail = VerifyEmail).

 The 'from' and 'till' parameters require a format that [Carbon](https://carbon.nesbot.com/docs) understands.

-The around parameter shows all records that are sent 10 minutes before and 10 minutes after the given time.
-You can customize the number of minutes with an additional 'd' (diff) parameter with the number of minutes.
+The 'around' parameter also uses the [Carbon](https://carbon.nesbot.com/docs) format and shows records that are sent 10 minutes before and 10 minutes after the given time.
+You can customize the number of minutes with an additional '&d=' parameter where the given number is the number of minutes.

 To view the mail sent you can click on the UUID link.

 #### Filter example #1

-View all \Illuminate\Auth\Notifications\VerifyEmail mails to elon@tesla.com sent yesterday:
+View all VerifyEmail notification mails to info@example.com sent yesterday:

-<ins>/admin/mailviewer?to=elon@tesla.com&notification=VerifyEmail&from=yesterday&till=yesterday</ins>
+`/admin/mailviewer?to=info@example.com&notification=VerifyEmail&from=yesterday&till=yesterday`

 #### Filter example #2

 View all mails sent in the last 2 hours:

-<ins>/admin/mailviewer?from=2 hours ago</ins>
+`/admin/mailviewer?from=2 hours ago`

+#### Filter example #3

+View all mails sent this morning around ~08:00:

+`/admin/mailviewer?around=2020-12-31 08:00&d=60`

 ### Analytics

-To preview the analytics page visit: <ins>/admin/mailviewer/analytics</ins>
+To preview the analytics page visit: `/admin/mailviewer/analytics`

 You can change the route in the config file.